-Florence set to become major hurricane, aims at US Southeast
+Intensifying Hurricane Florence could strike US Southeast

-Rapidly intensifying Florence is forecast to become a major hurricane within hours that could strike a direct and dangerous blow anywhere from the Carolinas to the Mid-Atlantic region later this week.
+Rapidly intensifying Hurricane Florence could strike a direct and dangerous blow anywhere from the Carolinas to the Mid-Atlantic region later this week.

 Florence crossed the 74 mph threshold from tropical storm to a hurricane Sunday morning, and by evening its winds were up to 85 mph (140 kph) as the National Hurricane Center warned a hurricane hunter plane found the storm strengthening quickly.
 Forecasters said Florence was expected to become an extremely dangerous major hurricane sometime Monday and remain that way for days.

-Note: This story has been corrected to show that Hurricane Florence is no longer a tropical storm.